Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Application to Mirror Symmetry for Rank Cluster Varieties

-On the other hand, the scattering diagrams for the Langland dual cluster algebras are defined in the same way.
-We will state the initial walls of the ${}^L \cX$ scattering diagrams for the later discussion.
-The ${}^L \cX$ scattering diagrams can be obtained by the slicing in the ${}^L \cA_{\mathrm{prin}}$ scattering diagram.
+On the other hand, the scattering diagrams for the Langlands dual cluster algebras are defined in the same way.
+The initial walls of the ${}^L \cX$ scattering diagrams will be stated in later discussion.
+The ${}^L \cX$ scattering diagrams can be obtained by the slicing, similar to \eqref{eq:slices}, in the ${}^L \cA_{\mathrm{prin}}$ scattering diagram.
 One can also see the initial wall functions by using \eqref{eqn:LangX}:

 where $\mathrm{ind} v_i$ denotes the index for $v_i$ in ${}^LM = M^{\circ}$.
 With a change of variables, we can see the scattering diagrams lie in $ {}^LN_{\R}= N^{\circ}_\R$.